 Students will learn about technique such a breathing and control of the voice through exercises.
 Songs taught will also develop a student's skills.
 Use of solfege - particularly for young learners, is encouraged.
 Reading of music notation is not necessary but can be helpful.

-lessons are now available online to students that can't make it to their face to face lesson due to sickness or other transport issues.
+lessons are now available online to students that can't make it to their face to face lesson due to sickness or other transport issues or when we are in Covid lockdown/isolation.
 Online lessons are also available worldwide to students - this may suit students in isolated areas where they can't have access to a teacher.

 What are online lessons??